shuai-yang/Operating-System/README.md

     sparam.sched_priority=99;
     sched_setscheduler(node, SCHED_FIFO, &sparam);
 ```
-The above code will first wakp the chosen process, and tell the CFS scheduler that this process now has a high priority - any task running on SCHED\_FIFO will hold the CPU for as long as the application needs.
+The above code will first wake up the chosen process, and tell the CFS scheduler that this process now has a high priority - any task running on SCHED\_FIFO will hold the CPU for as long as the application needs.
   - wake\_up\_process().
 As the name suggests, this function wakes up a process.
 Note that this function take a *struct task\_struct* as a parameter, not a *struct lexus\_task\_struct*.
-The timer will call this function to wake up the dispatching thread; the dispatching thread will call this function to wake up the chosen process, the lexus\_exit() function will call this function to wake up the dispatch thread so it can get ready to exit.
+Your scheduling function (i.e., lexus\_schedule()) will call this function to wake up the chosen process.
+The lexus\_exit() function will call this function to wake up the dispatching thread so it can get ready to exit.
   - let the dispatching thread sleep: once the dispatching thread has run the lottery algorithm and chosen a process, the dispatching thread itself should go to sleep, and get woken up when the timer goes off again.
 The following two lines let the dispatching thread go to sleep:

 ```c